 Financial transactions in BSE are done online through an electronic trading system.
 Market orders can be directly placed in BSE online, without the requirement of external specialists through direct market access.
 Due to the absence of such limit orders, the focus is shifted from buyers/sellers to the total value of transactions in a day.

 Trading in the BSE share market has to be done through a brokerage agency, against a stipulated charge.
 However, direct investment access is given to certain preferential investors making large transactions in the BSE stock market.
 BOLT-Bombay Online trading platform is used by this stock exchange for efficient trading.

-A company listed under Bombay Stock Exchange can enjoy several benefits, such as:
+A company listed under the Bombay Stock Exchange can enjoy several benefits, such as:

 Listed companies enjoy the trust of all kinds of investors present in the market.
 It spreads market knowledge regarding a budding business, allowing individuals to carefully analyse the imminent condition of such companies and invest accordingly.